 These slutty brownies are the most over-the-top dessert you’ll ever try.
 They have a soft and chewy chocolate chip cookie base, a layer of Oreo cookies, and fudgy brownie on top!
 This recipe is 100% from scratch and definitely the most indulgent brownie recipe around.
+While I personally don’t love the name – these layered brownies have everything you could want in one dessert.

 I’ve been seeing photos of slutty brownies online for years.
 These decadent, super indulgent brownies were invented back in 2011 when Amanda from www.kevinandamanda.com posted the original recipe.
 They solve the age-old debate of what’s better: chocolate chip cookies or brownies.
 Because brownies that combine chocolate chip cookies AND Oreo cookies are clearly the winner.